godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 effected by the explosion when the bomb explodes.

 The other thing to note is how there are two sets of :ref:`Particles <class_Particles>`: One for smoke coming out of the fuse, and another for the explosion itself.
-Feel free to take a look at the :ref:`Particles <class_Particles>`s if you want!
+Feel free to take a look at the :ref:`Particles <class_Particles>` nodes if you want!

-The only thing to notice his how long the explosion :ref:`Particles <class_Particles>`s will last, their lifetime, which is 0.75 seconds.
+The only thing to notice his how long the explosion :ref:`Particles <class_Particles>` node will last, their lifetime, which is 0.75 seconds.
 We need to know this so we can time the removal of the bomb with the end of the explosion :ref:`Particles <class_Particles>`.

 Alright, now let's write the code for the bomb.
 Select the ``Bomb`` :ref:`RigidBody <class_RigidBody>` node and make a new script called ``Bomb.gd``.
 Add the following code to